Toolkit for applying

 With ongoing changes in Aotearoa as a result of Covid19 the Teaching Council has taken a proactive stance to support our Initial Teacher Education providers and their students.

 Teaching Council have worked in collaboration with the profession and key stakeholders to find practical solutions to the issues that lockdown brought to the sector.
-A regular newsletter for ITE providers was started to keep leaders in ITE up to date with changes to policy during the Covid19 period.
-The newsletters contain information on:
+We have set up webpage with key information as well as a send out a regular newsletter for ITE providers. he newsletters contain information on:

 - Making changes to a programme through the interim panel process